cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 }
 ```

-To have Starport and Protobuf recompile these two files, you can use:
+To have Ignite CLI and Protobuf recompile these two files, you can use:

 ```sh
 $ starport generate proto-go